Fon (title)

-A Fon is a chieftain or king of a region of Cameroon, especially among the Widikum, Tikar, and Bamiléké peoples of the Bamenda grass fields (the Northwest, West Region) and the Lebialem of the South West Region.
-They were a creation of German colonial rule to facilitate their governance.
-Many legitimate traditional rulers were replaced those who collaborated imposed and made Fons, while the British and French consolidated them as administrative traditional Chiefs an still considered as auxiliaries of the administration.
-They were only once independent family heads because the ethnic groups had cultural traditional leaders who weren't called Fons.
-For instance, the Tikars had Belaku for their original female traditional leaders of their kingdoms called Ngoung (Belaka) for the male leaders.
-Germans created and brought most Fons under German rule or military subjugation during the colonial period and it has remained so till date.
+A Fon is a chieftain or king of a region of Cameroon, especially among the Ngie, Widikum, Tikar, and Bamiléké peoples of the Grassfields (the Northwest and West Regions) and the Lebialem of the South West Region.
 Following the defeat of Germany in World War I, the Fons of British Cameroon came under British rule, and the Fons of French Cameroon came under French rule.
 Since Cameroon's independence in 1961, the Fons are under the jurisdiction of the Government of Cameroon.
 However, they maintain semi-autonomous union councils and jurisdiction over their hereditary land.

 Some of the historically significant Fons of the Northwest are: